neerajmorar/dataform-unit-test-public/README.md

  ## How does it work?

- It's designed to be executed as a Python module (i.e. `python3 -m dataform-unit-tests`) within a step of your GitHub Actions workflow.
+ It's designed to be executed as a Python module (i.e. `python -m dataform_unit_testing`) within a step of your GitHub Actions workflow.
 You set 2 OS environment variables containing your Dataform repo's latest compilation result and the GCP project ID your Dataform repository exists in.
 It will then discover any unit tests you have written and execute them one by one.

  It will report to you in the GitHub Actions if any of your tests fail, and display the results on why it did, or if all your tests pass.
 If it fails, it will fail the GitHub Actions workflow, else it'll continue on to the next steps (whatever they may be.)